 The "Best Capstone of the Year" in Humanities, Social Science, Science/Engineer, Professional Schools, and "Creative" categories each receive a $500 prize.
-One of those will be selected for the Orlin Prize for "Oustanding Capstone of the Year" and will receive an additional $1,000.
+One of those will be selected for the Orlin Prize for "Outstanding Capstone of the Year" and will receive an additional $1,000.
 Why not submit yours?
 All (and only) Capstones submitted by the spring prize deadline are eligible (see timeline for dates).

 The Turn In Process

 I. First, take our exit/grad survey (link below) to proceed to the Capstone turn-in form.